sahandevs/JumpKingPlus/workshop/documentation.md

 #### Raven
 The raven is the entity related to the bird.
 It is located inside the `textures/raven` folder.
 The folder should contain the raver texture and the `(raven name).ravset` (which is a xml file).

+Ravens are also hardcoded in the game.
+Please use the ones already available.

 |tag|description|
 |---|---|